 - Use your common sense.
 If a situation is getting weird, if someone seems sketchy, remove yourself or don’t get involved at all.
 Find somewhere busy.

-- You may be seen as an easy target for bag snatchers, so keep things like that close to you.
+- You may be seen as an easy target for bag snatching, so keep things like that close to you.
 This has been reported as happening as women are riding in a tuk-tuk, so be extra careful in that sort of situation.

-Is Cambodia safe to travel for families?
+Is Cambodia Safe for Families?

 There are ancient temples here that your kids will freak out about.
-They’re like something straight out of a film or a videogame.
+They’re like something straight out of a film or a video game.
 Sometimes they actually are from fiction!